mizzioisf/openhospital-client/README.md

 **on Linux:**

-To download and launch the Open Hospital package contained in this distribution open a shell and type:
+To download and launch the Open Hospital package contained in this distribution open a shell and type (or copy and paste):

 ```
 bash <(wget -qO- https://raw.githubusercontent.com/mizzioisf/openhospital-client/main/go.sh)